Whitepath and Fly Smith

 Marker series.
 This marker is included in the Trail of Tears marker series.

 Location.
 36° 51.166′ N, 87° 28.18′ W. Marker is in Hopkinsville, Kentucky, in Christian County.
 Marker is on Trail of Tears Drive.
-Touch for map.
 Marker is located on a brick wall, on the path to the cemetery where two Indian Chiefs are buried.
 Chief Whitepath and Chief Fly Smith.
+Touch for map.
 Marker is at or near this postal address: 200 Trail of Tears Dr, Hopkinsville KY 42240, United States of America.
+Touch for directions.

 Also see . . .